Wonder-Tree/PoseCamera/README.md

 ```
 pip install posecamera
 ```

-If you are installation on Windows OS please see some [troubleshoots](https://wonder-tree.github.io/PoseCamera/#/pages/troubleshooting)
+If you have issues with instalation on Windows OS then check this [page](https://wonder-tree.github.io/PoseCamera/#/pages/troubleshooting)

 ## Usage

-draw pose keypoints on image
+How to draw the pose keypoints on image
 ```
 import posecamera
 import cv2